PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 ### CDebugPreferencePage:

 This class is the one which contains the debug preferences page.
 I set about modifying it so that the CSourceNot Found preferences could be re-set and access to them enabled.
-This included the option to modify PreferenceMessages.properties which contains the String values of the buttons and the PreferenceMessage.java to declare them and use them.
-The last thing was to put the debug preferences values in CCorePreferenceConstants.
-Which we did in 4 stages :
+This included the option to modify PreferenceMessages.properties which contains the String values of the buttons, and PreferenceMessage.java to declare them and use them.
+The last thing we did was to create a global value in CCorePreferenceConstants to get and set the display preferences.
+This we did in 4 stages :

-- The first was to create a group for the radio buttons.
+- Firstly we created a group for the radio buttons.
 This is in the function createContents().

-- The second was to create the variables which intended to store the preference value.
+- Secondly we created the variable intended to store the preference value.
 This value is a String store in the CCorePreferenceConstants class.
 To get a preference String value, you need to use:

 ```Java